patw/Bottybot/README.md

 ![Bots Talking](images/bottalk.jpg)

-A simple UI for talking to a llama.cpp model running in server mode.
+A simple UI for talking to a model hosted on llama.cpp in server mode, or OpenAI, Mistral.ai and Anthropic models.
 Give the bot an identity and enjoy conversations.
+All providers can be configured at the same time allowing you to swap between models as needed.

 ![BottyBot UI Screenshot](images/ui.png)
 ![BottyBot Library](images/bot_library.png)